pnkfelix/rust/doc/rust.md

   - Whitespace in the grammar is ignored.
   - Square brackets are used to group rules.
-  - `LITERAL` is a single printable ASCII character, or an escaped hexadecimal ASCII code of the form `\xQQ`, in single quotes, denoting the corresponding Unicode codepoint `U+00QQ`.
+  - `LITERAL` is either a single printable ASCII character in single quotes, or an escaped hexadecimal ASCII code of the form `\xQQ`, denoting the corresponding Unicode codepoint `U+00QQ`, in single quotes.
   - `IDENTIFIER` is a nonempty string of ASCII letters and underscores.
   - The `repeat` forms apply to the adjacent `element`, and are as follows:
     - `?` means zero or one repetition